danse/rotterdam/espo/espo.md

 in a context of political uncertainty, the problem has not been to self-organise, but to manage and communicate a value whose definition changes over time

+### do you want spanning cells?

+- user call close to the beginning of the project
+- huge issue involving the hearth of pandoc
+- seeding investment in analysis and communication
+- rare other occurrences

 ### how do we engineer software?

 - like a plant, perfectly integrated in a rather stable environment